argodev/argodev.github.io/_posts/2010-07-07-amazon-web-services-for-the-net-developer.md

 - /blog/2010/7/7/amazon-web-services-for-the-net-developer.html
 ---

-I spoke at CodeStock (<http://codestock.org>) a few weeks ago and one of my talks was focused on AWS from the perspective of the .NET developer.
+I spoke at [CodeStock](http://codestock.org) a few weeks ago and one of my talks was focused on AWS from the perspective of the .NET developer.
 The slides are available here:

-Amazon Web Services for the .NET Developer

-View more presentations from Rob Gillen.

 <div class="embed-container">
   <iframe src="//www.slideshare.net/slideshow/embed_code/4686737" frameborder="0" marginwidth="0" marginheight="0"